hci-lab-um/heuristics-for-test-tool-design/How-To/Activities/Learning-About_Tools_and_Automation.md

 TBD when enough (MVP)  link to this from the About Activities file

 TBD:
-in this file have a list of resourves for people using the heuristics and idea-t who need to find out how to -design and build tools and autoomation
+in this file have a list of resources for people using the heuristics and idea-t who need to find out how to -design and build tools and autoomation
 -use tools and automation